Hydrilla Program3294 Meadowview Road, Sacramento, CA 95832

-Hydrilla is a pernicious aquatic plant which infests natural and man-made aquatic ecosystems.
-The California Department of Food and Agriculture (CDFA) conducts eradication efforts in nine counties throughout California integrating various methods of control.
+The California Department of Food and Agriculture (CDFA) conducts eradication efforts in multiple counties throughout California integrating various methods of control and management.
 The largest eradication effort is the infestation in Clear Lake which began in 1994.
-The Branch has successfully eradicated hydrilla from nine counties.
+The Branch has successfully eradicated hydrilla from 15 counties.

 In late 2009 the Hydrilla Program asked a panel of four outside experts to review the Clear Lake Hydrilla Eradication Project.